aws/aws-cdk-rfcs/text/0001-cdk-update.md

 - This RFC can be extended to add support for further pluggable asset and update targets.
-The accelerate capabilities are attached to the CDK constructs, not the CDK CLI toolkit, so any CDK construct that can perform accelerated deployment can implement that capability in whatever manner is appropriate.
+The accelerate capabilities are attached to the CDK constructs, not the CDK CLI, so any CDK construct that can perform accelerated deployment can implement that capability in whatever manner is appropriate.
 - This RFC will be enhanced significantly when the CDK asset model is enriched to support asset construction directly.
 - Direct support for monitoring container repositories for changes (possibly via